stolostron/rhacm-docs/cert_manager/cert_root_ca.md

 2. Edit the CA issuer to point to the BYO certificate.
 Run the following commnad:

    ```
-   oc edit issuer -n open-cluster-management byo-ca-cert
+   oc edit issuer -n open-cluster-management multicloud-ca-issuer
    ```

-3. Refresh all of your `cert-manager` certificates that use the CA. For more information view the upcoming section, [Refreshing _cert-manager_ certificates](#refresh).
+3. Replace the string `mulicloud-ca-cert` with `byo-ca-cert`.
+Save your deployment and quit the editor.

-4. Validate the custom CA is in use by logging in to the console and view the details of the certificate being used. <!-- How do users complete this?-->
+4. Validate the custom CA is in use by logging in to the console and view the details of the certificate being used.

-## Refreshing _cert-manager_ certificates
+## Refreshing _cert-manager_ certificates {#refresh_cert_manager_certs}

 After the root CA is replaced, all certificates that are signed by the root CA must be refreshed and the services that use those certificates must be restarted.
 Cert-manager creates the default Issuer from the root CA so all of the certificates issued by `cert-manager`, and signed by the default ClusterIssuer must also be refreshed.

 Delete the Kubernetes secrets associated with each `cert-manager` certificate to refresh the certificate and restart the services that use the certificate.
 Run the following command:

    ```
    oc delete secret -n open-cluster-management $(oc get cert -n open-cluster-management -o wide | grep multicloud-ca-issuer | awk '{print $3}')